 Protecting the assets of our company is crucial to our business success.
-Our company's assets include:

-- " Physical assets, such as the company's buildings, equipment and supplies
+Our company's assets include physical assets, such as the company's buildings, equipment and supplies, as well as financial assets, communication systems, information assets and intellectual property.

-- " Financial assets

-- " Communication systems

-- " Information assets

-- " Intellectual property

 We must use these assets carefully and protect them against damage, waste, misuse or theft.